Dapto Smelting Works: Closure of smelter at Dapto

 The works closed, during March 1905, the reported immediate trigger was a lack of ore from Western Australia, but the company's perilous financial position was also highly significant.
 The new nickel smelter was still under construction when the works closed.

 At the time, some thought the closure was temporary, but the Dapto Smelting Works would never reopen.

-Aftermath

-Existing commitments

 On 6 March 1905, it was reported that the contract to smelt concentrates from the Junction Mine at Broken Hill had been cancelled, and awarded instead to a German smelter.
 A number of small mines in New South Wales, which had been clients of the smelter, laid off miners because they become unprofitable due to its closing.

 The closure of the smelter also affected Consolidated Nickel Mines.
 It had shipped nickel ore to Dapto—for smelting in the new nickel plant—but had no payment for it; the failed smelter company risked dragging down Consolidated Nickel with it.
 In early September 1906, forty rail wagons of nickel ore, which had originally come from New Caledonia, as part of a large consignment, left the Dapto Smelting Works.
 That ore was then on its way to be processed in Glasgow.